AlgoGators/algo_trade/README.md

 ## Running ib-gateway:
 This relies on [gnzsnz](https://github.com/gnzsnz)'s [ib-gateway-docker](https://github.com/gnzsnz/ib-gateway-docker) repository.
 1. Clone the repository to desired machine.
+2. Place contents of the repository into algo_trade/ibc
-2. Create a .env in the root of the reopository.
+3. Create a .env in the root of the repository.
-3. Inside this file, copy the following, change userName and passWord:
+4. Inside this file, copy the following, change userName and passWord:
 ```
 TWS_USERID=userName
 TWS_PASSWORD=passWord